KuligKamil/kuligkamil.github.io/_posts/2025-02-25-vim-no-sleep.md

-# I cant sleep

-I can't sleep, so I'm learning vim
+# I can't sleep, so I'm learning vim

 My mentor always said that if you understand something, you can easily explain it.